 The process of transferring Amex points is easy.
 To start, just log into your Amex account on the points transfer page.
 If you prefer not to use that link, just go to the homepage of your Amex account, click on “Explore Rewards” (under your points balance), then click on “Earn and Redeem,” and then click on “Transfer Points.”

 Transferring points is then a two step process.
 First you need to link your Membership Rewards account to an eligible loyalty account in your name.
-Just pick the partner program to which you want to transfer points.
+Just pick the partner program to which you want to transfer points (if you’ve already linked your accounts, you’ll see “Enrolled” listed under the name of the partner).

-For example, I selected Emirates Skywards.
-In order to link my Amex Membership Rewards and Emirates Skywards account:
+For example, I selected Air France-KLM Flying Blue.
+In order to link my Amex Membership Rewards and Flying Blue account:

-- I first needed to select the name of the person who the partner account belongs to (this needs to be the primary cardmember or an authorized user)
+- I first needed to enter the partner account number, and also select the name of the person who the partner account belongs to (this needs to be the primary cardmember or an authorized user)

-- I then needed to enter both the four digit code on the front of the card, as well as the three digit code on the back of the card, for verification
+- I then needed to enter the three digit code on the back of the card for verification

 Once that’s complete, you’ll receive a message stating that your accounts have been successfully linked, and you should be able to move points from Amex to the partner.